+3 Background

-3 Background 185 3.1 Payload content format
+3.1 Payload content format

 The Firmware Upgrade Standard purposefully does not specify anything about the format and contents of the firmware data file.
 It is fully up to the manufacturer how the data contents are defined.
-The only requirement from the protocol is that the bytes be transferred unmodified to the node in Firmware which the firmware file is compatible, allowing for the Bootloader firmware to cancel the upgrade process in case it detects an incompatibility.
-More elaborate implementations may create internal
+The only requirement from the protocol is that the bytes be transferred unmodified to the node in Firmware Upgrade state.

-190 Upgrade state.